glanceapp/community-widgets/widgets/netalertx-by-razdnut/README.md

 - Log on to NetAlertX and confirm the NetAlertX API endpoint (`/php/server/query_json.php?file=table_devices.json`) is accessible and returns proper JSON.

 - If icons do not show, the widget falls back to a globe emoji 🌐 by default.
 The problem is caused by the fact that the standard NetAlertX icons use Fontawesome which is not used by Glance.

+- If you want **visible icons**, you have to customize them directly from NetAlertX.
+You can follow the guide given here > https://github.com/jokob-sk/NetAlertX/blob/main/docs/ICONS.md

 ---